rladies/rladiesguide/content/coordination/meetup/index.en.md

 R-Ladies welcomes members of all R proficiency levels, whether you're a new or aspiring R user, or an experienced R programmer interested in mentoring, networking & expert upskilling.
 Our community is designed to develop our members' R skills & knowledge through social, collaborative learning & sharing.
 Supporting minority identity access to STEM skills & careers, the Free Software Movement, and contributing to the global R community!

 We are pro-actively inclusive of queer, trans, and all minority identities, with additional sensitivity to intersectional identities.
 Our priority is to provide a safe community space for anyone identifying as a minority gender who is interested in working with R. As a founding principle, there is no cost or charge to participate in any of our R-Ladies communities around the world.
-You can access our presentations, R scripts, and Projects on our Github account (https://github.com/rladies) and follow us on Twitter (https://twitter.com/RLadiesGlobal) to stay up to date about R-Ladies news!
+You can access our presentations, R scripts, and Projects on our Github account (https://github.com/rladies) and follow us on Mastodon (https://hachyderm.io/@RLadiesGlobal) to stay up to date about R-Ladies news!

 Make sure you read and comply with our code of conduct (https://rladies.org/coc/) and community guidelines (https://guide.rladies.org/about/mission/#r-ladies-rules--guidelines).